-- FOR FILLING: Once crust is chill, prepare the filling by combining sliced apples, coconut sugar, and cinnamon in a mixing bowl.
+- FOR FILLING: Once crust is chill, prepare the filling by combining blackberries, coconut sugar, ginger, and tapioca flour in a mixing bowl.
 Toss to combine.

 - TO ROLL OUT DOUGH: Remove dough from fridge and gently roll out between the 2 pieces of parchment paper into a 10 inch round disc.
 Place crust onto large baking sheet.

-- Gently fold over the dough over the apples,lifting the parchment paper along with the dough as your guide.
-Pleat the dough nicely over the apples as you go.
-Then lightly brush the crust with egg yolk and sprinkle on just a bit of optional coconut sugar to make the crust pretty.
+- Gently fold over the dough over the blackberry filling ,lifting the parchment paper along with the dough as your guide.
+Pleat the dough nicely as you go.
+Then lightly brush the crust with egg yolk and sprinkle on just a bit of coconut sugar to make the crust pretty.

-- Bake for 40-45 minutes, until crust is golden and apples are tender.
+- Bake for 35-40 minutes, until crust is golden and filling is bubbly.
 Remove from oven, and using parchment paper, transfer to cooling rack to cool.
 Serve slightly warm or room temperature.
 Cut into small wedges and enjoy!

 ** If ginger is not your jam, you can sub a 1/2 teaspoon of cinnamon instead.